vaibhav-raj/Gadgets-Cloud/README.md

 2. Can log in using given credentials during registration.
 3. User can search for an available product.
 4. User can filter for selecting products according to catagories.
-5. User can make payments and succcessfully book a room.
+5. User can add products to the cart and can also make payments.

 ## Prerequisites-